hermann-wenninger/helsinky_new_course/part0/ex5.md

-# Chart displaying the user navigating to the SPA ver of notes
+# display: The user-browser -server interaction of the SPA

 ```mermaid
 sequenceDiagram